GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-6.md

    In this case, moving 10,000 references to a new package in a large dependency tree would be a very expensive endeavor.
-In contrast, updating the one place where the old function is used to use the new function instead would be considerably less work and could be rolled out much more quickly.
+In contrast, updating the one place that references the deleted function to use the new function instead would be considerably less work and can be rolled out much more quickly.
 In this scenario, it is clearly superior to keep the same Java package.

 2. A library with 10,000 references throughout 100 packages, and a large